Characteristics of an Entrepreneur

 Starting a business is like signing up for an obstacle course.
 Actually building, running, and managing a business is a labor of love that requires passion and resilience.
 It’s not for the faint of heart.

-So if you’re in it just to “get rich,” you should go buy lotto tickets instead.
-While making money is part of the show, it can’t be your sole motivator.
-If you have the passion for business, everything else will follow: persistence, determination, hard work, and the drive to succeed.
+So if you’re in it just to “get rich,” go buy some lotto tickets instead.
+Yes, making money is part of the show—but it can’t be your sole motivator.
+If you have passion for your startup, everything else you need on this journey will come naturally: hard work, determination, persistence, and the drive to succeed.

 “The ability to make yourself do things that should be done.”

 Some say this is the most difficult value to practice.
 Being self-disciplined means being able to fight all the temptations and distractions that can ravenously gobble up your time.
 You have to be in control of yourself and act responsibly on a day-to-day basis in order to succeed!

 Adaptability is another important part of the entrepreneur anatomy.
 The market is dynamic and ever-changing.
 Successful entrepreneurs understand that they must be flexible and able to adapt to changes quickly in order to see growth.